wso2-incubator/iot-server-appliances/EU_Con_Hackathon/FireAlarm/Readme.md

 </transportConnectors>
 ```

+The IP can be left to *localhost(0.0.0.0)* if ActiveMQ is running on the same machine as the JAX-RS service.
+If not the IP of the machine has to be set.
+Accordingly this has to be updated in the **devicecloud-config.xml** configuration file.

 ##### If wanting to deploy the JAX_RS in some other server (ex: WSO2_AS) it can be done by the following steps: